Libby Rosonet, DNP, RN, CPHON

 Work and Education

-This is Professor Rosonet’s first year teaching nursing at the Baylor University Louise Herrington School of Nursing.
-Specializing in pediatrics, she teaches students through lecture, lab, and clinical settings.
+This is Dr. Rosonet’s fourth year teaching nursing at the Baylor University Louise Herrington School of Nursing.
+Specializing in health assessment and oncology, she teaches students through lecture, lab, and clinical settings.
 Her lectures are informed by multiple years of professional experience as a certified pediatric hematology oncology nurse at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta.

 Articles and Presentations

-Before coming to Texas, Professor Rosonet was an active member of the Evidence-Based Practice Workgroup at Children’s Healthcare of Atlanta.
+Before coming to Texas, Dr. Rosonet was an active member of the Evidence-Based Practice Workgroup at Children’s Healthcare of Atlanta.
 While on the committee, she presented at both the regional and national level on the efficacy of evidence-based practice workgroups in the hospital setting.
 She also worked with the committee to receive a national grant to research medication adherence among teenage patients with acute lymphoid leukemia.
-Her master’s capstone project was on compassion fatigue among oncology nurses, and she hopes to continue her research on that topic in the future.
+Her master’s capstone project was on compassion fatigue among oncology nurses, and her DNP work focused on increasing pediatric nurse reporting of patient behavioral events.
+She is currently working with Dr. Elizabeth Perry Caldwell on research surrounding the health literacy of adolescents.